5T33Z0/OC-Little-Translated/Config Tips & Tricks/README.md

         NVRAM Protections: disabled
         BaseSystem Verification: disabled

 ## IV.
-Adjust BootPicker Attributes, enable mouse support
+Adjust Boot Picker Attributes, enable Mouse Support

 With **PickerAttributes**, you can assign different properties and functions to the BootPicker.
 There are 5 parameters, each having it's own value/byte, which can be combined by simple adding them: